BesrourMS/LazyStrapPico/README.md

 # LazyStrapPico
-Free Responsive Minimal Bootstrap Theme For Pico CMS
+Free Responsive Minimal Bootstrap Theme For Pico CMS inspired from [LazyStrap](https://github.com/srizon/LazyStrap)

 Download the lazystrap folder, extract it to the themes folder of your Pico installation, and change the following setting within your config.php: